reboot-dev/reboot-examples/README.md

 requirements include the Resemble backend library, `reboot-resemble`.

 Requirements are specific to a particular example application.
-The following command will install requirements for the `hello-constructors` application.
+The following command will install requirements for the `hello-constructors` example.

 <!-- MARKDOWN-AUTO-DOCS:START (CODE:src=./readme_test.sh&lines=52-52) -->
 <!-- The below code snippet is automatically added from ./readme_test.sh -->